LucaZanoliniProfessional/LucaZanoliniProfessional.github.io/2025-11-24-notification-repricing.md

 **November 24, 2025**

 In my previous post, I introduced the foundations of my intelligent Amazon repricing system — a fully custom tool designed to make contextual pricing decisions using competitive data, fee modeling, and LLM-driven logic.
-Since then, the system has evolved significantly, and this update covers one of the most transformative developments so far: **notification-based repricing.**
+Since then, the system has evolved slightly, and this update covers one of the most transformative developments so far: **notification-based repricing.**

 ## The Traditional Approach: Batch Repricing